Linkmail16/linkmailLensApi/README.md

 - Search by local image file
 - Simplified and complete results
 - Automatic extraction of URLs, titles, dates, and resolutions
-- Get results as Python objects without saving files
+- Automatic saving of results in JSON format

 ## ES: Características